Jachm11/optee-os_raspberry_pi_4_port/README.md

 - A USB-UART capable connection such a FTDI cable.
 In this repository a FT232 was used for this purpose.
 - A RJ45 cable.
 Also known as a ethernet cable.

+# Step -1: DISCLAIMER
+***Disclaimer!***
+The same applies to the RPi4 as to the RPi3: This port of TF-A and OP-TEE OS is NOT SECURE!
+It is provided solely for educational purposes and prototyping.

 # Step 0: Read the [joaopeixoto13](https://github.com/joaopeixoto13/OPTEE-RPI4) repo

 That repo has amazingly detailed explanation of everything we'll be doing on the next steps, it is recomended to read the repo before proceeding.
 It is not necesarry to follow any of the steps as this repo already does that.